Assembly of the Representatives of the People: Dissolution on 30 March 2022

 On 30 March 2022 president Saied ordered the formal dissolution of the Assembly, in order to "preserve the state and its institutions".
 Some hours before, parliamentarians held a plenary session online and voted through a bill against Saied's "exceptional measures".

 Re-convention in March 2023

 A year after president Saied formally dissolved the Assembly, the new parliament sat for the first time in March 2023.
-This was the first time parliament sat since the previous parliament was sealed by the army in 2011 and since the elections in December 2022 and January 2023.
+This was the first time parliament sat since the previous parliament was sealed by the army in 2021 and since the elections in December 2022 and January 2023.

-Unfortunately, both elections were boycotted by large parts of the population, with only 11% of the eligible voters voting in the elections.
+Both elections were boycotted by large parts of the population, with only 11% of the eligible voters voting in the elections.
 The session was heavily restricted with only journalists from the state broadcaster and official state news agency allowed inside the building to report on the events of the first session, while dozens of reporters protested outside.